The Descent: Reception

-The Descent premiered at the Edinburgh horror film festival Dead by Dawn on 6 July 2005.
-The film opened commercially to the public in the UK on 10 July 2005, showing on 329 screens and earned £2.6 million.
+The Descent had its world premiere at the Edinburgh horror film festival Dead by Dawn on 6 July 2005.
+The film opened commercially to the public in the UK on 10 July 2005, showing on 329 screens and earning £2.6 million.
 The film received limited releases in other European countries.
-The London bombings in the same month was reported to have affected the box office performance of The Descent.
+The London bombings in the same month were reported to have affected the box office performance of The Descent.

-Based on 187 reviews collected by Rotten Tomatoes, it received an approval rating of 86% with an average rating of 7.4/10.
-The website's critical consensus reads, "Deft direction and strong performances from its all-female cast guide The Descent, a riveting, claustrophobic horror film."
-Metacritic calculated an average score of 71 out of 100 from 30 critics, indicating "generally favorable reviews".
+The picture had its North American premiere at the Sundance Film Festival just after midnight on January 26, 2006.
 On its debut weekend in the US, The Descent opened with a three-day gross of $8.8 million, and finished with $26,005,908.
 Total worldwide box office receipts are $57,051,053.

 Roger Ebert's editor, Jim Emerson, reviewed the film for Ebert's column whilst Ebert was on leave due to surgery, giving it four out of four stars.
 He wrote, "This is the fresh, exciting summer movie I've been wanting for months.
 Or for years, it seems."

 Manohla Dargis of The New York Times described The Descent as "one of the better horror entertainments of the last few years", calling it "indisputably and pleasurably nerve-jangling".
 Dargis applauded the claustrophobic atmosphere of the film, though she perceived sexual overtones in the all-female cast with their laboured breathing and sweaty clothing.
 Rene Rodriguez of The Miami Herald thought that the film devolved into a guessing game of who would survive, though he praised Marshall's "nightmare imagery" for generating scares that work better than other horror films.
 Rodriguez also noted the attempt to add dimension to the female characters but felt that the actresses were unable to perform.